 1: Cross-premises navigation

 The cross-premises navigation allows you to easily switch between your Exchange Online and on-premises Exchange deployments.
-If you don't have an Exchange Online organization, the Office 365 link takes you to a page that compares plans and pricing for Office 365 services.
+If you don't have an Exchange Online organization, the Office 365 link takes you to a page that compares plans and pricing for Microsoft 365 and Office 365 services.

 2: Feature pane